 Financial instruments which potentially subject the Company to concentration of credit risk consist primarily of cash and cash equivalents and long-term investments and accounts receivable.
-No single customer accounted for 10% or more of net sales in fiscal years 2013, 2012 and 2011.
+No single customer accounted for 10% or more of net sales in fiscal years 2014, 2013 and 2012.
+No customer accounted for 10% or more of accounts receivable as of June 30, 2014.
 One customer accounted for 14.4% of accounts receivable as of June 30, 2013.
-No customer accounted for 10% or more of accounts receivable as of June 30, 2012.